The story of a magical day ....

 At the party, there is always the toast to the Quinceañera, known as the brindis.
 With decorated Champagne Glasses, the guests are invited to offer their congratulations and best wishes.

 It is also customary to serve a buffet and some drinks during the celebration of it.
 As the supply of souvenirs or memories to the guests, besides the traditional album in which firms invited to enter the celebration sign to record their presence at the party.
 One of the main attractions in the Dominican Republic is the traditional cake of fifteen years, which usually becomes a cake of immense size and beauty, as they get to use very colorful designs to decorate it.
-And which is cut shortly after the firm used bCantantey the teenIMG_3849ageIMG_3843r.
+And which is cut shortly after the firm used by the teenager.

 Traditionally the participation of an artist or band in the celebration of the feast to bring it and give the musical touch.